AndreM222/AndreMossi-Portfolio/README.md

 __*I am striving to have native-like fluency in English and Japanese.
 Feedback is appreciated.*__

+<h2>Upcoming 💡</h2>

+- Animated Character
+- Upgrade All Packages
+- Render the PDF From Script Instead of Opening PDF
+- Improve Japanese Translations *(While I Study More)*
+- Random Quotes *(That I like)*

 <h2>License 🪪</h2>

 Anyone can use my website as a template or for learning purposes.
 As long